 About This Guest Contributor:

-Holding the esteemed title of “First Male Contributor To Women You Should Know” is John Marcotte, a web designer, writer, “Award-Winning Author,” and occasional political satirist living in Sacramento, CA with two superheroic daughters and a wife who he says, “could likely could do a lot better for herself if she tried”.
-You can read more of what this “hip nerd”, comics and pop-culture junkie has to say about all sorts of good stuff on his Off-Duty Hero Tumblr page.
+Holding the esteemed title of “First Male Contributor To Women You Should Know” is John Marcotte, founder of Heroic Girls, comics and pop-culture junkie, writer, “Award-Winning Author,” and occasional political satirist living in Sacramento, CA with two superheroic daughters and a wife who he says, “could likely could do a lot better for herself if she tried”.

 For the record, John has another WYSK title… “One Of The Coolest Dads We Know” and it goes without saying that his daughters, the spirited, and creative Anya and Stella, are Women You Should Know in the making.